Albanian–Eastern Romance linguistic parallels: Balkan linguistic area

 Albanian and Eastern Romance, along with Bulgarian and Macedonian, are the core members of the Balkan linguistic area—an area of linguistic convergence affecting six to eight languages in the Balkan Peninsula (in Southeastern Europe).
 Linguists also list the Torlakian dialect of Serbo-Croatian and Greek among the members of the same linguistic area.
 The membership of the Balkan dialects of Romani (or Gypsy) and of Turkish is debated, although they share some characteristics with the other idioms.
 Albanian and Eastern Romance share most Balkan features, but they also have common features which do not characterize other Balkan languages.

 The existence of an unrounded central vowel—either a mid central vowel (ə) or a close central unrounded vowel (ɨ)—is the principal common phonological feature of most Balkan languages, although these vowels are not present in Greek and standard Macedonian.
 The loss or limited usage of infinitives characterizes all Balkan languages, but Albanian developed a new type after losing the inherited form.
-The postponed article is also a well-known Balkanism, missing only from Greek: for instance, Albanian nënë and nëna ("mother" and "the mother"), Bulgarian selo and seloto ("village" and "the village"), and Romanian om and omul ("man" and "the man").
+The postponed article is also a well-known Balkanism, missing only from Greek: for instance, Albanian nënë and nëna ("mother" and "the mother"), Bulgarian and Macedonian selo and seloto ("village" and "the village"), and Romanian om and omul ("man" and "the man").
 Most Balkan languages use the auxiliary verb "want" when creating verbs in future tense and merged the dative and genitive cases in nominal declension.